PipedreamHQ/pipedream/docs/docs/event-history/README.md

 ::: tip Beta access

-During the beta, all accounts will have access to view the past 7 days of events across all of their workflows.
-This limit will increase as this trial continues.
+During the beta, all accounts have access to view the past 7 days of events across all of their workflows.
+This limit increases as this trial continues.

 :::